 Although they are edible and can completely be enjoyed, feel free to remove them before eating.
 You can also skip the flowers all together and just sprinkle them with the lavender sugar.

-I use confectioner's sugar instead of granulated sugar.
+• I use powdered sugar instead of granulated sugar to sweeten the dough.
 It creates a melt in your mouth cookie and significantly cuts your mixing time.

 Baked lemon lavender cookies with fresh edible flowers.